skwasjer/IbanNet/README.md

 # IbanNet <img align="right" width="64" height="64" src="IbanNet64.png">

 IbanNet is a .NET library providing functionality to validate and parse an [International Bank Account Number](https://en.wikipedia.org/wiki/International_Bank_Account_Number) also known as IBAN.

+Additionally, IbanNet provides:
+- the `Iban` primitive type, which can be used as a drop in replacement for a `string` in your domain.
+- a builder to construct IBAN's from a Basic Bank Account Number (BBAN).
+- a generator to assist with (unit) testing.

 ---